DBE(LEGAL) - EMPLOYMENT REQUIREMENTS AND RESTRICTIONS: NEPOTISM

 Gov't Code 573.062(a)

-If an employee continues in a position under this exception, the public official to whom the employee is related in a prohibited degree may not participate in any deliberation or voting on the appointment, reappointment, employment, reemployment, change in status, compensation, or dismissal of the employee, if the action applies only to the employee and is not taken regarding a bona fide class or category of employees.
-Gov't Code 573.062(b)
+If an individual continues in a position, the public official to whom the individual is related in a prohibited degree may not participate in any deliberation or voting on the appointment, reappointment, employment, reemployment, change in status, compensation, or dismissal of the individual if the action applies only to the individual and is not taken regarding a bona fide class or category of employees.
+[See DBE(EXHIBIT)] Gov't Code 573.062(b)

 A "change in status" includes a reassignment within an organization, whether or not a change in salary level accompanies the reassignment.
 Atty.
 Gen. Op.
-JC-0193 (2000)
+JC-193 (2000)

 For an action to be "taken with respect to a bona fide category of employees," the officeholder's action must be based on objective criteria, which do not allow for the preference or discretion of the officeholder.
 Atty.
 Gen. Op.
 DM-46 (1991)

-A public official may not appoint a person to a position in which the person's services are under the public official's direction or control and that is to be compensated directly or indirectly from public funds or fees of office if:
+A public official may not appoint, confirm the appointment of, or vote for the appointment or confirmation of the appointment of an individual to a position in which the individual's services are under the public official's direction or control and that is to be compensated directly or indirectly from public funds or fees of office if:

-- The person is related to another public official within the prohibited degree; and
+- The individual is related to another public official within the prohibited degree; and

-- The appointment would be carried out in whole or in partial consideration for the other public official's appointing a person who is related to the first public official within a prohibited degree.
+- The appointment, confirmation of the appointment, or vote for the appointment or confirmation of the appointment would be carried out in whole or partial consideration for the other public official appointing, confirming the appointment, or voting for the appointment or confirmation of the appointment of an individual who is related to the first public official within a prohibited degree.

 Gov't Code 573.044